 All staff participate in a one week, pre-camp Orientation & Training program.
 In-service education is provided to staff throughout the summer.
-We are constantly coaching and supporting every member of our staff to always optimize and enhance our quality and consistency of supervision.
+We are constantly coaching and supporting every member of our staff in an effort to always optimize and enhance our quality and consistency of supervision.